sir-ad/financeally/_posts/2020-05-19-RBI-has-bought.md

 ![enter image description here](https://mk0capitalmind1w5wn3.kinstacdn.com/wp-content/uploads/2020/05/RBI-Buys-Govt-Bond-1.jpg)

-This may not sound big to you, but it effectively does two things:
+This may not sound big to you, but it effectively does two things-

 -   **reduces the interest rates**  that the government has to pay, and then, in the whole system
 -   keeps the system  **flush with liquidity**, which is important in a crisis.